24 Top-Rated Tourist Attractions in Las Vegas, NV

 Today, the Neon Museum is working hard to preserve some of the city's history by purchasing, storing, and in some cases, refurbishing the historic neon signs that have gone by the wayside as businesses have faded or new signs have taken the place of older icons.

 You can see many of these signs by taking a guided tour at the Neon Museum, where old neon signs are stored outside in a large compound.
-Guides provide the history of the signs and designs, which have evolved over the years.
+Guides provide the history of the signs and designs, which have evolved over the years or you can simply wander around on your own.
+The best time to visit is in the evening after dark when the lights are lit.

 Efforts at the museum are ongoing, and signs stand in varying conditions.
 In some cases, only a portion was saved or found, while others have been restored to their former glory.
 This contrast makes the museum that much more interesting and gives visitors insight into how much work and upkeep is required with these giant signs.